rupeshthakur8550/DSA-using-Java/README.md

 - **Static Inner Classes**: Only nested classes can be static, and static inner classes can have static variables.
 ---

+Here’s a revised version of your content for a GitHub README that covers inheritance in Java, including types, examples, and key concepts:

+---

-## 12. Inheritance in Java:
+## 12. Inheritance in Java

 - Inheritance allows a class to use properties and methods of another class.
 The class that is inherited is called the superclass, and the class that inherits is called the subclass.
     - The `extends` keyword is used to inherit a class.

     ```java